ant-media/ant-media-documentation/docs/introduction.md

 ## Ant Media Community discussion

 There is a user community available.
-You can ask or answer questions by joining the community at [community.antmedia.io](https://community.antmedia.io/)
+You can ask or answer questions by joining the community at [GitHub Discussions](https://github.com/orgs/ant-media/discussions)

-You can also ask your questions at StackOverflow with the tag ```[ant-media-server]```.
+You can also ask your questions in [Discussions Q&A](https://github.com/orgs/ant-media/discussions/categories/q-a)

 ## Contact